CodeCanna/E621Bot/README.md

 ## Blacklist

 e621 has a **LOT** of tags, you may not be comfortable with all of them.
-That's where your blacklist comes in.
+That's where your blacklist comes in!
 You can use the blacklist to filter posts out with tags that you don't want to see.  e621 itself [has default blacklist settings](https://e621.net/help/blacklist) in place for all guest users, this is the same default blacklist the bot will start you out with when you first use the bot.

 ## Editing your blacklist